BinaryBrother/WinRAR-Licensing/README.md

 <p>Last tested WinRAR version: <strong>v7.12</strong> (Current as of writing) <br />Last tested OS:<strong> Windows 11 24H2</strong></p>
 <p><strong>Please Report an Issue if a WinRAR update breaks the licensing.</strong></p>
 <h1><strong>Message to Software Vendors</strong></h1>
 <p>I provide the neccerary information for these vulnerabilities to be patched.
-True Apps is purely for educational review.</p>
+True Apps is purely for educational review.
+This is why we release FOSS examples, for transparency.</p>